material-components/material-components-ios/contributing/README.md

 [FooBar] Removes the deprecated fooWithBar:(Bar*)bar method.
 ```

+### Pull request continuous integration for new contributors

+Continuous integration will only be initiated automatically for the core team and and
+recognized collaborators.

+All other pull requests must be labeled with `kokoro:force-run` by a member of the repo
+in order for continuous integration to be initiated.
+This label must be added again each
+time the pull request has new commits pushed to it.

 #### Using assignee to indicate who should action on a PR

 Since PRs on github permanently stay in the `Changes requested` state it is hard to tell when the author has addressed the concerns.
 By change the assignee to whomever still needs to action (review or modify/justify) we can more easily keep track of what needs attention in our PR queues.